You might be reading this article perhaps you have faced the same question; What is IMRaD?

 When writing a scientific paper, it is important to follow an appropriate organizational structure.
 IMRaD is one such organizational format.
-IMRaD stands for Introduction, Method, Results, and Discussion.
+IMRaD is an acronym, which stands for Introduction, Method, Results, And Discussion.
 It is an increasingly popular organizational structure used in several scientific journals, such as public health and the natural sciences.
+Theses and dissertations structured using the IMRaD format are usually short and concise.
+The language will be as plain and as clear as possible.
+There is no place in this type of writing for personal views and purple pros.
 IMRaD allows readers to navigate through content with ease.
-It calls for precise writing - no flowery language here and there.
+It calls for precise writing – no flowery language here and there.
 IMRaD further facilitates literature reviews.
-Let's talk about the structure of IMRaD.
+Let’s talk about the structure of IMRaD.

 The introduction states the purpose and importance of the research.
 When writing the introduction, you will first have to provide a summary of the research that already exists in that particular field.
 Then, you can provide your hypothesis that identifies or elaborates on a ‘gap’ in that field.
 This can be any kind of identifiable problem.
 After that, you must provide a solution to the problem or gap that you identified.
 The introduction essentially works to establish the known and unknown.
 It revisits the existing facts and brings new ones to light.
 Everything that is written should, of course, be related to the research question.

 This section must show how you conducted your research.
 Rather than explaining your study, you have to write about how you gathered and sorted through all the necessary data.
 This section has to be very specific and comprehensive.
 It has to include specifics about the populations and samples you gathered data from.
 If you conducted a survey, you must include all the details about it.
 For instance, what was asked, why you surveyed that specific segment of the population, what you were expecting, and so on.
 Although this section is the least read, it is extremely important as it shows how you came to your results.